-The Community Service program is for volunteers looking for short-term opportunities in the metro Denver area.
-This can be for court-ordered community service, to complete volunteer hours required for high school or college, and for people who want to help but cannot make the six- month, three-hours-per-week, full-time volunteer commitment.
-We offer community services opportunities seven days a week in either four or eight-hour shifts.
+The Community Service program is for individuals looking for short-term volunteer opportunities in the Denver metro area.
+This can be for court-ordered community service, to complete volunteer hours required for high school or college, or for people who want to help at our shelters but cannot make the six-month, three-hours-per-week, full-time volunteer commitment.
+We offer community service opportunities seven days a week in either four- or eight-hour shifts.

 Please note that to perform community service for school, you must be at least 16 years old.
 To perform court-ordered community service, you must not have been charged with violent, drug-related, theft or felony crimes.

 Volunteer at Furry Scurry or Wag 'n Trail